aguxone/market_maker_simulation/README.md

 # Market Simulation and Market Making Program in Python

 This program models a simulated financial market for futures contracts and calculates corrected bid and ask prices to ensure balanced market-making activities.
 It consists of three main components: `MarketSimulation`, `MarketDataManager`, and `MarketMaker`.
+Both a jupyter notebook and a python script are provided on this repository with basically the same code.

 ## Overview of Futures Contracts